-Lithium-ion batteries (Li-ion) are a type of rechargeable battery in which lithium ions shift from the a negative electrode to a positive electrode when discharging and in the reverse when charging.
+Lithium-ion batteries (Li-ion) are a type of rechargeable battery in which lithium ions shift from the negative electrode to a positive electrode when discharging and in the reverse when charging.

-In recent times Lithium-ion batteries have begun to replace the traditional flooded deep cycle lead-acid batteries commonly used in off grid energy storage systems storing electricity generated from solar panels and wind turbines.
+In recent times Lithium-ion batteries have begun to replace the traditional flooded deep cycle lead-acid batteries commonly used in off-grid energy storage systems storing electricity generated from solar panels and wind turbines.
 With lithium-ion battery technology constantly evolving, the lithium-cobalt-oxide cathode remains the vital component in most Li-on batteries.

-In the 1970’s Stan Whittingham a chemist at Stanford University made an electrode that could store lithium ions within layers of titanium sulfide in a way that could be rechargeable.
+In the 1970’s Stan Whittingham a chemist at Stanford University made an electrode that could store lithium ions within layers of titanium sulphide in a way that could be rechargeable.
 These early experimental batteries were unstable and sometimes exploded.

-Later on in 1980 a cobalt-oxide cathode was developed by John Bannister Goodenough enabling a much higher storage capacity of up to three times that of any existing room temperature battery of the time, the result was that much smaller batteries could be made.
+Later on, in 1980 a cobalt-oxide cathode was developed by John Bannister Goodenough enabling a much higher storage capacity of up to three times that of any existing room temperature battery of the time, the result was that much smaller batteries could be made.

 Why are Lithium-ion batteries better for residential solar energy storage?

 Lithium-ion batteries have many advantages over deep cycle lead-acid batteries with a much higher power to weight or power to volume ratio.
 A lithium-ion battery is about half the size of a lead-acid battery with the equivalent power output.

 Lithium-ion batteries are affected less by temperature when it gets cold the ability of a lead-acid battery to effectively recharge is greatly reduced.